Top 10 Unsolved Internet Mysteries That Still Baffle Netizens

 1 Cicada 3301

-Back in 2012, an image appeared on the internet forum site 4chan.
-The image, which seemed to be nothing more than white text on a black background, read: “Hello.
+In 2012, an image posted on the 4chan forum caught the internet’s attention.
+The stark white text on a black background read: “Hello.
 We are looking for highly intelligent individuals.
 To find them, we have devised a test.
 There is a message hidden in this image.
 Find it, and it will lead you on the road to finding us.”
-What would follow would be a series of elaborate and challenging scavenger hunts that inspired IT experts worldwide.
+This cryptic invitation launched a series of elaborate scavenger hunts that captivated programmers, cryptographers, and puzzle enthusiasts worldwide.

 You may also like